-The resulting algorithm performs well in a variety of situations, and does not require any manual input or segmentation.
+The resulting algorithm performs well in a variety of situations and does not require any manual input or segmentation.
 In particular, the specific problem of inpainting textures in videos has been addressed, leading to much more realistic results than other inpainting algorithms.
-Video inpainting has yet not been extensively used, in a large part due to prohibitive execution times and/or necessary manual input.
+Video inpainting has not yet been extensively used, in large part due to prohibitive execution times and/or necessary manual input.
 We have directly addressed this problem in the present work.
-We hope that this algorithm will make video inpainting more accessible to a wider community, and help it to become a more common tool in various other domains, such as video post-production, restoration and personal video enhancement.
+We hope that this algorithm will make video inpainting more accessible to a wider community and help it to become a more common tool in various other domains, such as video postproduction, restoration, and personal video enhancement.
+Appendix A. On the link between the nonlocal patch-based and shift map-based formulations.
+In the inpainting literature, two of the main approaches which optimize a global objective functional include nonlocal patch-based methods [3, 40], which are closely linked to nonlocal means denoising [10], and shift map-based formulations such as [20, 29, 37].
+We will show here that the two formulations are closely linked and in particular that the shift map formulation is a specific case of the very general formulation of Arias et al. [3, 2].